bimberman/bimberman/README.md

 ## T-Rex-Runner

-If you've made it this far and your bored, possibly from looking at resumes and GitHub pages from 10,000 different applicants, then you're in luck!
+If you've made it this far and you're bored, possibly from looking at resumes and GitHub pages from 10,000 different applicants, then you're in luck!

 Take a moment and tackle some stress by playing a round of the fun and exciting game T-Rex-Runner.